This post provides information about tours of various New York locations shown in the hit television show Friends.

 The fountain in Central Park is called the Bethesda Fountain and has been in countless movies and TV shows.

-However, according to OnLocation Tours, the Pulitzer Fountain in front of the Plaza Hotel and adjacent to Central Park was the inspiration for the fictional fountain.
+However, some think that the Pulitzer Fountain in front of the Plaza Hotel and adjacent to Central Park was the inspiration for the fictional fountain.

 New York Museum of Prehistoric History

-Ross works at the New York Museum of Prehistoric History, which is clearly modeled on the American Museum of Natural History.
+Ross works at the New York Museum of Prehistoric History modeled on the American Museum of Natural History, used for the exterior shots.

-Several key moments in the entire series occur here, including the first night that Ross and Rachel spend together, in an intimate way.
+Several key moments in the entire series occur here, including the first night that Ross and Rachel spend together.

 The American Museum of Natural History is one of New York’s best museums and you should consider visiting it.

-You can save money on tickets and even get free entry and we explain how in our post, American Museum of Natural History Discounts and Coupons.
+You can save money on tickets and even get free entry.
+Find out how from our post, American Museum of Natural History.

 The Plaza Hotel

-In the first episode of Season 7, the gang plan to celebrate Monica and Chandler's engagement by going for a champagne toast at the Plaza Hotel.
+In the first episode of Season 7, the gang plans to celebrate Monica and Chandler's engagement by going for a champagne toast at the Plaza Hotel.

 Due to unexpected plot twists, they never make it to the Plaza Hotel.